lrtsuser/LRTS/README.md

 Required OS: Linux

-Create a new conda environemnt and install artifact requirements:
+Create a new conda environment and install artifact requirements:

 ```bash
 # create a new conda environment